If you're struggling with frizzy hair, you're not alone.

 Silk helps hair retain moisture

 Like your hair itself, silk is a natural protein that contains vital amino acids that help keep hair moisturized and foster growth.
 In fact, many high-end hair products contain silk protein, known as sericin.
-While cotton pulls moisture out of hair (and skin), silk keeps hair soft, smooth, and conditioned.
+During the silk processing, the water-soluble protein sericin is removed.
+The protein retained in the silk is called fibroin, which is rich in 18 amino acids.

 Stay Frizz-Free with 100% Mulberry Silk Accessories